developer-zebra/developer-zebra-site/src/devicecentral/3-0/guide/about/index.md

 > Starting with Android 10, <b>Device Central is no longer built-in the device.</b> It is required to be downloaded through the <a href="https://www.zebra.com/us/en/support-downloads/software/utilities/device-central.html">Zebra support portal</a>. <br>

-<p><i>Note: Unpairing a Bluetooth Scanner peripheral is currently not supported.
-Zebra Bluetooth scanners act as a master device which controls the pairing and connection with mobile computers.
-These Bluetooth scanners have the re-connect feature which may be initiated on the scanner itself.
-Therefore, unpairing the Bluetooth scanner from a mobile computer will not remove the paired information completely.
-To address this, pressing the re-connect button on the Bluetooth scanner will re-establish the pairing and connection with mobile computers.</i></p>

 ## New in Device Central 3.0
 * **Important:** <br>The **Enable/Disable Single Pairing of the Same Device Class** feature is deprecated from Device Central Manager CSP.
 Starting from MX version 10.2, Zebra recommends to use [Bluetooth Manager CSP](/mx/bluetoothmgr) to configure the same functionality.